 - Stapler (optional)

-Then we cut into the pumpkin so we could also observe and write about the inside.
+Then, cut into the pumpkin so you can observe and write about the inside.

-When we finished observing, describing, and writing about the pumpkin, the kids colored pumpkins while I took a few minutes to dry off some of the pumpkin seeds for the second part of our project.
-My kids love to color, so I printed the pumpkins on white card stock, but you could easily skip this step by printing on orange paper, if desired.
+My kids love to color, so I printed the pumpkins on white cardstock, but you could easily skip this step by printing them on orange paper.

-After coloring, we cut out the pumpkin pieces, traced the pumpkin part words, and cut out the labels.
-Then, referring back to our earlier pumpkin observation, we named the parts of the outside of the pumpkin by gluing labels on each part.
+Next, cut out the pumpkin pieces, trace the pumpkin part words, and cut out the labels.
+Then, name the parts of the outside of the pumpkin by gluing labels on each.

-Next we glued dried-off pumpkin seeds and a piece of yarn to the oval piece of the Pumpkin Parts printable to recreate the “inside” of the pumpkin.
-Naming labels finished off the inside of the pumpkin craft.
+Next, glue the dry pumpkin seeds and a piece of yarn to the oval piece of the Pumpkin Parts printable to recreate the inside of the pumpkin.
+Finish by adding the part labels to the inside of the pumpkin craft.

-My five-year-old is really into making books and cards lately, so we finished our craft by turning it into a “book” by stacking the outside of the pumpkin on top of the inside of the pumpkin, then stapling along the left side.
+My five-year-old is really into making books and cards lately, so we finished our craft by turning it into a book.
+We stacked the outside of the pumpkin on top of the inside of the pumpkin and stapled them together along the left side.